jharwell/sierra/docs/man/sierra.1.rst

 once, the last occurrence wins.
 If both short and long forms are given with different values, the short form wins.
 Options may also be placed in an rcfile (see :envvar:`SIERRA_RCFILE`).
 Required options and short-form options cannot be placed in the rcfile.
+All options below are for the SIERRA core only; see plugin docs pages for the options for individual plugins.

 Bootstrap Options
 -----------------